korom42/FSC/README.md

-<h1 align="center">FSC Thermal MOD - Magisk❄️</h1>
+<h1 align="center">FSC Thermal Mod - Magisk❄️</h1>
 <p align="center">
  <strong>faster, smarter, cooler</strong></div>
 </p>

 ## How it works
 The default thermal cooling mechanism on Sony flagships isn't very efficient.
-This MOD basically starts throttling the frequencies gradually at certain optimal temperatures allowing the device to cool-down faster while maintaning a good performance.
+This Mod basically starts throttling the frequencies gradually at certain optimal temperatures allowing the device to cool-down faster while maintaning a good performance.
+All the included modified <code>thermal-engine</code> files are based on the stock ones pulled from their correspending latest <code>firmware</code>, for devices that share the same <code>SoC</code> platform the base files are taken from the most recent device if they utilize the same temperature <code>sensors</code>.

 ## Main advantages
 - Improved overall performance
 - Less heat & faster cool down
+- Resolved overheating issue for <code>Snapdragon 810</code> flagship series
 - Maintain a consistent performance for extended periods of time
 - Prolonged camera usage, video recording
 - Suitable for daily usage & gaming